atextor/OGIT-wiki/OGIT-ontology-details.md

 Those parent/child relationships of _entity_ definitions must form a tree (e.g. must not contain any loops)

-**Note:** It is just to simplify the ontology definitions.
+**Note:** This inheritance mechanism exists just to simplify the ontology definitions.
 It is not real inheritance as you know from OO design!
 For example: let's assume the ontology defines an _entity_ 'ogit/Plant' and 'ogit/Tree' having the first one as parent type.
 Now let's assume you create a vertex A of type 'ogit/Plant' and a vertex B of type 'ogit/Tree' in GraphIT.
 If you then query for all vertices of type 'ogit/Plant' GraphIT will return A but not B!